-A few years later, he attracted the attention of famed playwright and director, Robert Lepage, who introduced Blais to the who's who of Quebec's entertainment industry.
+A few years later, Blais placed second in Cégeps en spectacle, a popular annual French Canadian arts competition.
+This attracted the attention of famed playwright and director, Robert Lepage, who introduced Blais to the who’s who of Quebec’s entertainment industry.
 With no particular plan for a music career, he quickly took a step back and decided it was time for more explorations.

-He moved to Europe in his mid-20s living in Berlin and spent six months in South America.
-During that time he'd intermittently compose music with long gaps of not even touching a piano.
-Blais finally settled in Montreal where he rediscovered his love for composing and performing which caught the ear of Arts & Crafts.
-Written over a two years by improvising every day, Jean-Michel Blais' debut album, Il, is available now.
+He moved to Europe in his mid-20s with stints living in Barcelona and Berlin.
+During that time he’d intermittently compose music with long gaps of not even touching a piano.
+After a year in Guatemala, finally settling in Montreal, Blais rediscovered his love for composing and performing which caught the ear of Arts & Crafts.
+Written over a number of years improvising every morning Jean-Michel Blais’ debut album, Il, was released in 2016.